-Although helpful for making several drop-offs around the yard, a garden cart is handy for more than hauling tools and supplies.
-It can function as a mobile gardening workstation, holding large and small tools and even a trash can, if you like.
+A garden cart is handy for more than hauling tools and supplies.
+It can function as a mobile gardening workstation, holding large and small tools and even a trash can.
 It conveniently carries garden supplies and equipment to the project site and hauls debris away.

-- A garden cart lets you keep gardening tools and supplies with you as you move around the yard.
+- A garden cart lets you keep gardening tools and supplies close by as you move around the yard.

 - A garden cart lets you haul loads of between 200 and 1,200 pounds or more.